Natural Resources

 Training and Workshops

-The ANRD will begin offering one-day Floodplain Administrator accreditation classes beginning late June 2022.
-The exact dates and locations of the training will be posted later this spring.
+ANRD will begin offering one-day Floodplain Administrator accreditation classes beginning late January 2023.
 The target audience for these workshops are local floodplain administrators, emergency management officers, community chief executive officers, county judges, and floodplain management consultants.

 Approximately 10 workshops will be offered across the state.
 The workshops will provide a general overview of floodplain management and community responsibilities as participants in the NFIP with some workshops including advanced special topics targeting more experienced floodplain management professionals.
 Specific topics will include compliance and enforcement, substantial damage estimation, base level engineering, and mitigation strategies.
-The special topic for 2022 is enforcement and it will be included in each face-to-face workshop.
+The special topic for 2023 is updated flood risk data and it will be included in each face-to-face workshop.

-Due to the pandemic, many face-to-face training options are not available at this time.
-Floodplain administrators are encouraged to utilize online training opportunities provided by the ADNR Floodplain Management Section, AFMA, FEMA, and other organizations.
-ADNR will send out periodic emails to all floodplain administrators detailing upcoming opportunities.
-Current opportunities for online training include the ANRD Virtual Floodplain Administrator training sessions, FEMA Independent Study Courses, STARR Webinar series, and FEMA Region 6 Virtual Brown Bag Series.
-Details regarding each option is listed below.
+Floodplain administrators are encouraged to utilize online training opportunities provided by the ANRD Floodplain Management Section, AFMA, FEMA, and other organizations.
+ANRD will send out periodic emails to all floodplain administrators detailing upcoming opportunities.
+Current opportunities for online training include the ANRD Virtual Floodplain Administrator training sessions, FEMA Independent Study Courses, STARR Webinar series, FEMA Region 6 Monthly Webinars, and FEMA Region 6 Virtual Brown Bag Series.
+Details regarding each option are listed below.

 ANRD Virtual Floodplain Administrator Training